 Homeowners who have installed Maibec cedar shingles on their property have filed a class action lawsuit alleging that the shingles are defective.
 According to the lawsuit, Maibec’s eastern white cedar tree shingles contain design defects, which cause them to crack, warp, and peel.
 The lawsuit also alleges that Maibec does not honor its warranty obligations to fix or replace the faulty shingles.

 Anyone who has purchased the allegedly defective shingles since 1986 may be able to receive compensation for the damages they have incurred.
-To find out if you are eligible, please complete our free, no-obligation case review form today.

 According to the lawsuit, customers have reported premature failure of the following brands of Maibec eastern white cedar shingles:

 Homeowners who have purchased and installed these brands of Maibec shingles have reported a wide variety of problems, including:

 Additionally, some customers have reported that the shingles appear to move and “come alive” when exposed to direct sunlight.
 The lawsuit alleges that the eastern white shingles fail as early as several years after they have been installed.
 One homeowner who installed Maibec shingles reportedly stated that they looked 20 years old after only a few years.

 The Maibec class action also alleges that the company does not honor its obligations to customers by failing to provide the corrective services found within its warranties.
 Maibec reportedly provides a 50-year warranty against wood decay, a 30-year warranty on two coats of solid stain, and a five-year warranty on labor.
 Despite these warranties, Maibec refused to repair or replace the defective shingles, according to the allegations contained in the class action.